 Refer to the wiring diagram supplied with the unit you are working on, and make sure all wiring connections are correct and tight.
 There are 4 wires coming from the ice maker.

-BLACK: Connected to incoming hot from AC power source.
-This could be split wire at the AC BLACK at the circuit board or on a separate power cord.
-WHITE: Connected to either side of the water valve and will split at the valve and hook-up to the incoming WHITE from the power source or separate cord.
+BLACK: Connected to J2 on water & ice control module.
+WHITE: Connected to one side of the water valve and J5 on water & ice control module.

-GREEN/YELLOW: Connected to chassis ground.
+GREEN:Connected to chassis ground.

 BROWN: Connected to either side of water valve.